certafonso/Evolution_Simulator/README.md

 When the food stored is below 0 the being dies.

 Each generation, the beings that survived the longer will reproduce (asexually) and create new mutated beings and the cycle will repeat.

-By simplifying the program somehow it broke and now the lifetime doesn´t evolve and just keeps stable.